ACRLab/snazzy/README.md

 2. What did you expect to see?
 3. What did you see instead?

+> [!IMPORTANT]
-> Did you have a problem analyzing data?
-If possible, please provide an example dataset.
+> For issues related to data analysis, please provide an example dataset.

 ### How to suggest a feature or enhancement